mickfuzz/dyne_docs/src/terminal/docs/12-processes.md

 hence must be used carefully.
 You can kill only your own processes.
 Also if the program has truly crashed it may not respond to the instruction so use the `-9` option in that case.
-That is the signal number for SIGKILL, and if you are really careful you will type \"kill -s SIGKILL (pid)\" since it is conceivable that your system has the numbers assigned differently.\
+That is the signal number for SIGKILL, and if you are really careful you will type "kill -s SIGKILL (pid)" since it is conceivable that your system has the numbers assigned differently.\

 ## Processes and jobs (background)

-If you want to run something in the background and return control to your terminal, just put an ampersand (\"&\") after the command name.
+If you want to run something in the background and return control to your terminal, just put an ampersand ("&") after the command name.

     $ firefox &
     [1] 3694